chipa014/chipa014/README.md

 - 👋 Hi, I’m @chipa014.
-- 👀 I’m interested in front-end development.
+- 👀 I’m interested in Frontend development.
-- 🌱 I’m currently actively learning CSS and React.
+- 🌱 I’m currently actively learning React.
 This GitHub is just a catalogue of the projects I made during my studies.
-- 📫 You can reach me at a.trushin@g.nsu.ru
+- 📫 You can reach me at trushin.alexander.frontend@gmail.com

 <!---
 chipa014/chipa014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.